kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/demography/README.md

 adj = dadi.Godambe.LRT_adjust(func_ex=the_func_ex, grid_pts=pts, all_boot=boots, p0=the_bfps, data=fs, nested_indices=twe_the_nested, multinom=True) # why is this negative??
 D can't be negative
 D = adj*2*(4169.79 - 3084.96)
 p_val = dadi.Godambe.sum_chi2_ppf(D, weights=(0, 0.5, 0.5)) # Pval = 1.0; not significantly different

+# PARAMETER UNCERTAINTY
+uncert = dadi.Godambe.GIM_uncert(func_ex=twe_func_ex, grid_pts=pts, all_boot=boots, p0=twe_bfps, data=fs, log = True, multinom = True)
+# uncert was all NAs
 ```

+The Godambe adjustment factor was negative, which yields a not-possible D value.
+I think the fit is just very poor on all of these models and maybe there isn't enough information in the bootstraps as well.